 3. Cost optimization

 When all resources are represented in code you can see what is running and what shouldn’t be.
 Optimizing cost maintains product profit margins.
 Those optimizations become much easier with infrastructure as code.

 There is a philosophy in software development that says good code is easy to read.
 It often doesn’t need extensive comments because it’s clear what it’s doing.
 The idea is that a new developer should be able to come in, read the code, and understand the logic that is happening.
 With infrastructure as code, it is self-documenting like any other code.
 This can benefit the product by making it easier to add more people to the team.
 With self-documenting code, you can reduce the time it takes for a new developer to onboard into the team.

 Spacelift is a platform to manage infrastructure provisioning workflows which also eases the developer experience to a vast extent.
 It allows you to automate, audit, secure, and continuously deliver your infrastructure.
 It helps overcome common state management issues and adds several must-have features for infrastructure management.

-It is a very powerful platform as it works with cloud-agnostic IaC technologies like Terraform and Pulumi, as well as cloud-specific IaC features like AWS CloudFormation and Azure ARM templates.
+It is a very powerful platform as it works with cloud-agnostic IaC technologies like Terraform, OpenTofu, and Pulumi, as well as cloud-specific IaC features like AWS CloudFormation and Azure ARM templates.
 No matter which IaC technology is used, Spacelift provides a common interface to manage the automated provisioning of multiple stacks in multiple cloud platforms.